jgarciasuarez/jgarciasuarez.github.io/index.md

 The tools I use to tackle problems are Numerical Methods and Applied Mathematics.

-## A partial list of research topics I’m interested in:
+## Research topics I’m interested in:

 - **Numerical simulation of tribological surfaces**